 A bit further down we reached a cavern called ‘Spalone’ with statues of men with burning torches.
 Here we heard that any open fire is extremely dangerous as it can cause explosions.
 In England, we used Budgies down the mines to check for toxic gases (if the Budgie dies, get out).
 Which I guess is a bit safer (for the people anyway) than waiting to see if your torch explodes.

 There was then a ‘show’ which consisted of fire images being played on the walls (even the tour guide sounded disappointed).

 Brine And Water

-Along the next corridor we were encouraged to take some rock and suck it – it was salt of course.
+Along the next corridor, we were encouraged to take some rock and suck it – it was salt of course.
 We were even told that we were welcome to take some home.
-The next chamber had stalactites of salt, that have to be cut down regularly so that they don’t fall.
+The next chamber had stalactites of salt, these have to be cut down regularly so that they don’t fall.
 But if some water drips on your head, this is meant to be good luck.

 St Kinga’s Chapel

 By this time we had also been through a few chapels in the mine.
 But nothing prepares you for entering St Kinga’s chapel.
 It is huge!
 And the chandeliers (made of salt) are amazing.
 There are figures and biblical stories carved into the wall – one of which has a pink Jesus.